Duamelo/ayajs/documentation/docs/entities/rectangle.md

 }
 </style>
 <body>
-<b>Specifications : </b>  aya.Rectangle is a method that takes foor (04) parameters as arguments like shown in this table :
+<b>Specifications : </b>  aya.rectangle is a method that takes seven (07) parameters as arguments (but only 04 are required) like shown in this table :
 <table class='table_1'>
     <thead>
     <tr class="thead-row">